(Editor’s Note: This story is part of a partnership between Next Avenue and Chasing the Dream, a public media initiative on poverty and opportunity.)

 Tackling the Racial Wealth Gap

-Often described as one of America’s most endemic issues, the racial wealth gap presents a true obstacle to financial security for African-Americans and Hispanics.
-According to The New York Times, for every $100 earned by an average white family, an African-American family earns just $57, a statistic that illustrates the chokehold placed on wealth accumulation for many households.
+Often described as one of America’s most endemic issues, the racial wealth gap presents a true obstacle to financial security for African Americans and Hispanics.
+According to The New York Times, for every $100 earned by an average white family, an African American family earns just $57.

 Levere told the audience that “low-income people have more capability than opportunity, and its our responsibility to create the on-ramps to the economy.”